filecoin-project/specs/mining.md

 ### Committing Storage

 Once a miner has filled up a sector with enough deals and sealed it, the next step is for them to commit that storage.
-To do this, they take the merkleroot commitment from the PoRep sealing setup and the seal proof, and call `CommitSector`.
+To do this, they take the merkleroot commitments from the PoRep sealing setup and the seal proof, and call `CommitSector`.
 Internally, `CommitSector` validates the proof, and then augments the miners `Power` by the appropriate amount.

-It then checks if this is the miner is moving from having zero committed data to a non-zero amount of committed data, and if so sets the miners `ProvingPeriodStart` field to the current block.
+It then checks if the miner is moving from having zero committed data to a non-zero amount of committed data, and if so sets the miners `ProvingPeriodStart` field to the current block.

 TODO: sectors need to be globally unique.
 We can either do this by having the seal proof prove the sector is unique to this miner in some way, or by having a giant global map on-chain that we check against on each submission.
 I think that when we go towards sector aggregation, the latter option will become pretty much impossible, so we need to think about how that proof statement could work.